-Costa Europa has been renamed Thomson Dream and is now operated by Thomson Cruises.
+Costa Europa has been renamed Marella Dream and is now operated by Marella Cruises (TUI UK).

 Built in 1986 at Meyer Werft as Homeric for the erstwhile Homes Line, Costa Europa was at the time the largest ship to be launched sideways.
 Homeric's sucess resulted Meyer Werft becoming a major passenger ship building yard.
 The problems encountered with the weather during her construction prompted the building of Meyer's first covered dry dock, a bridge was rebuilt following her collision with that bridge during the transfer from the shipyard to the sea.